Archives

 Every inch of the staircase, which is an expression of Modernism in itself, is built with the highest quality.
 The Swedish granite anchors the staircase in the country’s historical heritage.

 “The KTH campus is filled with amazing masonry.
-Since the staircase consists only of granite, our design approach has been to mix different types of granite with different treatments and colors, as well as use recycled stone from the campus to really bring the staircase to life — almost like a color palette where every hue serves a specific purpose,” explains Hannah Marschall, landscape architect.
+Since the staircase consists only of granite, our design approach has been to mix different types of granite with different treatments and colours, as well as use recycled stone from the campus to really bring the staircase to life.
+Almost like a colour palette where every hue serves a specific purpose,” explains Hannah Marschall, landscape architect.

 Mimer’s Staircase